samsja/dion/README.md

 | Embedding     | `nn.Embedding.weight`                       | `"lion"` / `"adamw"`  | `lr`                   |
 | Unembedding   | `nn.Linear.weight` (must identify manually) | `"lion"` / `"adamw"`  | `lr / math.sqrt(d_in)` |

 We emphasize again that **particular care** needs to be taken with **embedding and unembedding layers**.
-They must be isolated from ordinary matrix parameters, and the unembedding layer futhermore should use a scaled learning rate.
+They must be isolated from ordinary matrix parameters, and the unembedding layer furthermore should use a scaled learning rate.
 Merely checking the dimensions of a parameter (such as `if p.ndim == 2`) or the type of the module (such as `if isinstance(module, nn.Linear)`) **is not sufficient** to identify these special parameters.
 This is why we require manual parameter group creation.

 The optimizer cannot tell if a given parameter is a weight matrix, embedding, or unembedding, because they are all two-dimensional tensors.
 You will not receive any errors if these parameters are incorrectly grouped with matrix weights!